orionrobots/orionrobots.github.io/_posts/2005-04-06-round-up-of-the-challenge-on-saturday-the-2nd-april-2005.md

 This challenge is meant to get back to basics for a bit of fun, and there are prizes!

-Each team will use a manas handset and motor block, and build a robot around it.
+Each team will use a Lego Manas handset and motor block, and build a robot around it.
 The robots will be required to have a sumo brawl, and race - so think about both speed as well as taking a good knock.

 The teams have 1 hour to build the robots, and the challenge events are expected to last around an hour.